When to use an Azure Multi-Factor Authentication Provider

 If you have licenses that cover all of the users in your organization, then you do not need an Azure Multi-Factor Auth Provider.
 Create an Azure Multi-Factor Authentication Provider only if you also need to provide two-step verification for some users that don't have licenses.

 Effective September 1st, 2018 new auth providers may no longer be created.
 Existing auth providers may continue to be used and updated.
-Multi-factor authentication will continue to be an available feature in Azure AD Premium licenses.
+Multi-factor authentication will continue to be available as a feature in Azure AD Premium licenses.

 Caveats related to the Azure MFA SDK